bclins/bclins.github.io/spring24/cs480/notes.md

 </table>
 </center>

 Before calculating the value for each state, we need to deal with one problem.
 Since the only states where we get any nonzero reward are absorbing states that you get stuck in forever, the value in the green state would be $+\infty$ and the value in the red state would be $-\infty$.
 The way we deal with nonzero rewards when they are in states that are in final classes of a Markov chain or Markov decision process is to use **discounting**.
-The idea is to discount the value of future rewards in the value iteration equation by multiplying them by a **discount factor** $0 < \lambda < 1$.
-The smaller $\lambda$ is, the more we will focus on immediate rewards, and the less we will care about the future.
+The idea is to discount the value of future rewards in the value iteration equation by multiplying them by a **discount factor** $0 < \gamma < 1$.
+The smaller $\gamma$ is, the more we will focus on immediate rewards, and the less we will care about the future.
 For Markov chains with rewards, the value iteration formula with discounting is
-$$v = R + \lambda Qv.$$
+$$v = R + \gamma Qv.$$

 For Markov decision processes, where the agent can choose different actions at each state, the value iteration formula is a little more complicated.
 In general, if the set of actions available to the agent is $\mathcal{A}$, and for every $i \in \mathcal{A}$, there is a transition matrix $Q_i$ corresponding to that action, then the value iteration formula (which is known as the **Bellman equation** in this context) is
-$$v = R + \lambda \max_{i \in \mathcal{A}} (Q_i v),$$
+$$v = R + \gamma \max_{i \in \mathcal{A}} (Q_i v),$$
 where the maximum is taken entrywise over the different vectors $Q_1 v$, $Q_2 v$, etc..
 Note that this is not the standard way to write the Bellman equations, but it is equivalent to those other notations, and it is particularly convenient if you can construct the full transition matrix for each action (which isn't always easy or efficient!).

-We wrote a Python program to find the value for each state of the MDP above with a discount factor of $\lambda = 0.9$.
+We wrote a Python program to find the value for each state of the MDP above with a discount factor of $\gamma = 0.9$.
 We got these results.

 <center>
 <table class="bordered">